-This is all great, but at the end of the day, all your efforts will fall flat if your beard is not clean.
-To achieve that cleanliness, you are going to need a beard wash, and fast.
+This is all great, but, at the end of the day, all your efforts fall flat if your beard isn’t clean.
+It makes you look and feel unkempt and untidy.

-With so many different facial hair shampoos on the market, many people have decided to save time and money by making their own at home.
+It’s no wonder many men decide to save time and money by making their own at home.